Error bounds, facial residual functions and applications to the exponential cone: Introduction

-When $\stdCone$ is a polyhedral cone, the classical Hoffman's error bound \cite{HF57} gives a relatively complete picture of the way that the individual distances relate to the distance to the intersection.
-If $\stdCone$ is not polyhedral, but $\stdSpace+\abd$ intersects $\stdCone$ in a sufficiently well-behaved fashion, we may still expect ``good'' error bounds to hold, e.g., \cite[Corollary~3]{BBL99}.
+When $\stdCone$ is a polyhedral cone, the classical Hoffman's error bound \cite{HF52} gives a relatively complete picture of the way that the individual distances relate to the distance to the intersection.
+If $\stdCone$ is not polyhedral, but $\stdSpace+\abd$ intersects $\stdCone$ in a sufficiently well-behaved fashion (say, for example, when $\stdSpace+\abd$ intersects $\reInt \stdCone$, the relative interior of $\stdCone$; see Proposition~\ref{prop:cq_er}), we may still expect ``good'' error bounds to hold, e.g., \cite[Corollary~3]{BBL99}.
+However, checking whether $\stdSpace+\abd$ intersects $\reInt \stdCone$ is not necessarily a trivial task; and, in general, $(\stdSpace+\abd)\cap \reInt\stdCone$ can be void.

-Here, however, we focus on error bound results that \emph{do not} require any assumption on the way that the affine space $\stdSpace+\abd$ intersects $\stdCone$.
+Here, we focus on error bound results that \emph{do not} require any assumption on the way that the affine space $\stdSpace+\abd$ intersects $\stdCone$.
 So, for example, we want results that are valid even if, say, $\stdSpace+\abd$ fails to intersect the relative interior of $\stdCone$.
-Inspired by Sturm's pioneering work on error bounds for positive semidefinite systems \cite{St00}, the class of \emph{amenable cones} was proposed in \cite{L17} and it was shown that the following three ingredients can be used to obtain general error bounds for \eqref{eq:feas}: (i) amenable cones, (ii) facial reduction \cite{BW81,Pa13,WM13} and (iii) the so-called facial residual functions (FRFs).
+Inspired by Sturm's pioneering work on error bounds for positive semidefinite systems \cite{St00}, the class of \emph{amenable cones} was proposed in \cite{L17} and it was shown that the following three ingredients can be used to obtain general error bounds for \eqref{eq:feas}: (i) amenable cones, (ii) facial reduction \cite{BW81,Pa13,WM13} and (iii) the so-called facial residual functions (FRFs) \cite[Definition~16]{L17}.

-In this paper, we will show that, in fact, it is possible to obtain error bounds for \eqref{eq:feas} by using the facial residual functions (with respect to $\stdCone$) directly in combination with facial reduction.
+In this paper, we will show that, in fact, it is possible to obtain error bounds for \eqref{eq:feas} by using the so-called \emph{{\oneFRF}s} directly in combination with facial reduction.
 It is fair to say that computing the facial residual functions is the most critical step in obtaining error bounds for \eqref{eq:feas}.
-We will demonstrate several techniques that are readily adaptable for the purpose.
-In particular, we introduce a generalization of amenability called \emph{$\frakg$-amenability} and discuss how it helps in the computation of the facial residual functions.
+We will demonstrate techniques that are readily adaptable for the purpose.

-All the techniques discussed here will be showcased with error bounds for the so-called \emph{exponential cone} which is defined as follows:
+All the techniques discussed here will be showcased with error bounds for the so-called \emph{exponential cone} which is defined as follows\footnote{Our notation for the exponential cone coincides with the one in \cite{OCPB16}.
+However, the $x,y,z$ variables might appear permuted in other papers, e.g., \cite{SY15,MC2020,PY21}. }: